Mathematics: Musical Temperament

 Equal temperament, where all 12 notes have identical intervals, the octave is exactly an interval of 2:1 while the perfect fifth falls very slightly short of a true fifth with the exact ratio of 3:2.
 In using the pair of frequencies, the octave and the fifth one may create a 7-tone scale based on the white notes on the keyboard closely corresponding to the keys F, G, A, B, C, D, E.[2] Here, this Lydian mode scale is actually a Pythagorean scale obtained by a cycle of fifths sounded in succession, ignoring differences of more than an octave; transferring these down an octave (half the pitch).
 If the start note, here F, is any given frequency, one may reduce the series to a single octave range and then rearrange the notes in frequency order to acquire the relative frequencies: 1, 9/8, 81/64, 726/512, 3/2, 27/32, 243/128.
 However, in actual fact this series does not conclude at the seventh tone, but leads on the more frequencies, condensing the scale into increasingly more notes in the octave range.

 There does not exist a finite number of positive integral of true fifths to an integer value of octaves as the Fundamental Theorem of Arithmetic states that there is no positive integral power of 3/2 is an integral power of 2.[3]
 Presenting an infinitely long series, a physically impracticable scale can be found by extending the scale beyond the Pythagorean limits of seven tones.
 One must address the fundamental effect that this would have on any musical instruments as an infinitely long scale could be “infinitely difficult” to document for the benefit of musicians, let alone offering any practical solutions to instrument development.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 In order to address this issue one must manipulate the initial frequencies in such a way as to give a suitably small finite series of frequencies, resolving fundamental issues on the aforementioned practicalities.
 One must find a suitable number of fifths and octaves giving a suitably small error in aggregated frequencies.
 Let m be the number of tempered fifths and n be the number of octaves.
 The tempered m–fifths should be equal to n-octaves resulting in a succinct number of notes in the scale whilst remaining pleasing to the ear.
 Again, the new tempered fifths will be arranged in pitch order over the octave interval.

 Observing the pure fifth without tempering can be described as spiral of fifths, producing an infinite series: a correctly tempered fifth produces a finite number of octaves and the spiral can be collapsed to give a circle of fifths.